mattdesl/glsl-fxaa/README.md

 [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

 A WebGL implementation of Fast Approximate Anti-Aliasing (FXAA).
 This is a screen-space technique.
+The code was originally from [Geeks3D.com](http://www.geeks3d.com/20110405/fxaa-fast-approximate-anti-aliasing-demo-glsl-opengl-test-radeon-geforce/) and cleaned up by [Armin Ronacher](https://github.com/mitsuhiko/webgl-meincraft) for WebGL.

-It's particularly useful for WebGL since most browsers do not currently support MSAA, and even those that do (e.g. Chrome) will not support it outside of the main frame buffer (which is common when doing post-processing effects like color grading).
+It's particularly useful in WebGL since most browsers do not currently support MSAA, and even those that do (e.g. Chrome) will not support it outside of the main frame buffer (which is common when doing post-processing effects like color grading).

 ## Usage